 What is a plebiscite?

-A plebiscite can be a government’s way of finding out the opinion of the people before making a law.
+A plebiscite can be a government’s way of finding out the opinion of the people before making a significant policy change.
 It is different from an election.
-It is never about choosing a candidate.
+It is not about choosing an individual candidate.

 Other words that people may use include

 What is Puerto Rico’s plebiscite about?

 Puerto Rico’s plebiscites have all been votes by registered voters in Puerto Rico.
 Puerto Ricans living in States can register to vote in their States, but cannot register to vote in Puerto Rico.
 Only residents of Puerto Rico can do that.
 This is why the diaspora — the people who were born in Puerto Rico and moved to the States, or their children born in the States — cannot vote in the plebiscite.

 The important question being put to the vote in each case has been the political status of Puerto Rico.
 Under the U.S. Constitution, Puerto Rico can continue to be a territory as it is now, although this status was intended by the Founding Fathers to be temporary as areas established their local governments.
 There are two other possible relationships between Puerto Rico and the United States:

 - Puerto Rico can be a State.
 It would become the 51st State of the Union.